Plastics definition for suppliers

 If an item contains any amount of plastic, it is a plastic item.
 If an item contains an organic polymer that is not on the list of what is not considered plastic, take a precautionary approach and assume that the material is plastic and that the item is a plastic item.

-In a very limited number of cases, it may not be possible to create a safe product without a negligible amount of plastic (for example, plastic adhesive to safely affix cotton to a wholly non- plastic cotton bud stem).
-If your product falls into this category for health and safety reasons only, and the product cannot be re-designed to eliminate the use of plastic, it is our position that you may continue to supply it.
-No other factors, including cost, convenience or aesthetics, are acceptable reasons for the inclusion of plastic in an otherwise prohibited item.
-This consideration is limited to the smallest possible amount of plastic that is needed to minimise risks to human health and the environment.
+No other factors, including cost, convenience or aesthetics, are acceptable reasons for including plastic in an otherwise prohibited item.
+This consideration is limited to the smallest possible amount of plastic needed to minimise risks to human health and the environment.
+As such, the use of plastic lining and coating is prohibited.
 It remains the obligation of suppliers to ensure they supply only lawful products.

 Questions to ask your supplier